Gayathri-Lakshmi/AP19110020129-Android-Internsip-/README.md

 MyCamera is the Project Camera

-Task5 is the project Intent
+Task5 is the Project Intent

 Task6 is the Project RegistrationForm

+Task 7 is the Project COntext Menu

+Task 8 is the Project Options Menu